andis-sprinkis/tparts/README.md

 -   `_block_` – to be inserted as a block of one or multiple new lines
 -   `_pre_` – to be inserted as preformatted text (HTML `<pre>`)

-Template value files values can be defined in a hierarchy of inheritance scopes, e.g. in the example project, the value files under paths
+Template value files values can be defined in a hierarchy of inheritance scopes, e.g. in the example project, where we get 2 scopes, the value files under paths

--   `./site/*` are the project scope values
+1.   `./site/*` are the project scope values
--   `./site/(documents|sitemap)/<document label>/*` are the document local scope values, where the document local scope value files overwrite the project scope values
+1.   `./site/(documents|sitemap)/<document label>/*` are the document local scope values, where the document local scope value files overwrite the project scope values

 Some notable value files and their contents: